 - NMFS and the Councils are Partners.
-NMFS and the Councils are partners and should cooperate in (1) working towards the common goal of managing fishery resources; and (2) continuing efforts to rebuild fish stocks, achieve sustainable fisheries, promote safe seafood production, and maintain vibrant fishing communities. - Roles and Responsibilities.
-To enhance transparency, NMFS and the Councils should ensure clarity regarding specific roles and responsibilities.
-Each Council/Region pair may develop its own system for working cooperatively to achieve the fishery management mission, and there may be variation in how tasks are assigned and completed for each pair. - Frontloading.
-To the extent possible, all Council and NMFS staff, and other NOAA offices as appropriate, reviewing fishery management actions should participate in the development of those actions to ensure their concerns are raised early enough in the process to inform the Councils' decisions and be addressed in a way that does not unduly delay or halt the review and approval process. - Fishery Management Decisions Must be Supported by the Facts and Analyses in the Record.
+NMFS and the Councils are partners and should cooperate in (1) working towards the common goal of managing fishery resources consistent with MSA; and (2) continuing efforts to rebuild fish stocks, achieve sustainable fisheries, promote safe seafood production, and maintain vibrant fishing communities. - Roles and Responsibilities.
+To enhance transparency, NMFS and the Councils describe, specific roles and responsibilities through operating agreements (i.e., both formal and informal).
+Each Council/Region pair develops its own system for working cooperatively to achieve the fishery management mission, and there may be variation in how tasks are assigned and completed for each pair. - Frontloading.
+To the extent possible, Council and NMFS staff, and other NOAA offices as appropriate, with responsibility for reviewing fishery management actions should participate in the development of those actions to ensure their concerns are raised early enough in the process to inform the Councils' decisions.
+This will allow issues to be addressed in a way that does not unduly delay or halt the review and approval process. - Fishery Management Decisions Must be Supported by the Facts and Analyses in the Record.
 All fishery management decisions must be supported by documentation that provides for the basis of a decision under the existing legal requirements.
 The respective decisions of the Councils and NMFS are sufficiently interrelated that they should be supported by the same record.
 Thus, collaborative efforts should be undertaken by Council and NMFS staff to cooperate in the development of the documentation that supports decisions. - Coordination between NMFS Regions and Headquarters (HQ).
-NMFS Regions must ensure that NMFS HQ offices have the opportunity to consider and provide input to fishery management decisions at the earliest stages of development.
-Councils, as partners, should be aware of this step in planning timelines.
+NMFS Regions should ensure that NMFS HQ offices have the opportunity to consider and provide input to fishery management decisions at the earliest stages of development.5 Councils, as partners, should be aware of this step in planning timelines.
 NMFS HQ will track decisions as they progress and will be expected early in the process to advise the Regional Offices of any national policy concerns. - Clear and Concise Information and Analytical Products.
 Documents to support decisions must be clearly written and easily understandable by decision makers, stakeholders, and the public.
 Clear, concise writing will facilitate good decision making, informed and meaningful public participation, development of a clear and complete record, and development of enforceable regulations. - Promoting Meaningful Public Participation.
 NMFS and the Councils should promote early and active involvement from stakeholders and the public by using effective communication tools to highlight opportunities for participation in the process and providing information and materials to support informed and meaningful participation.